 In 2014, the Vatican Radio made a splash when it reported that the pontiff, Pope Francis, condoned the baptism of extraterrestrials-if they so desired it.
 "Who are we to close doors?" he asked rhetorically.
 It was both a metaphor for spiritual inclusion and an accurate representation of the modern Vatican's position on the possibilities of modern astrobiology and the search for extrasolar planets, fields whose rapid growth over the past two decades make serious consideration of extraterrestrial life seem like a uniquely modern phenomena.
 Its history, however, is in fact many centuries old.
 In this course we will examine the development of beliefs concerning life in the universe from the sixteenth century to the present.
 How did historical actors understand the nature, abilities, and location of extraterrestrial life, and its relationship to man and god?
 We will analyze connections between these beliefs and contemporary political, social, scientific, and religious developments.
 These include the role of the plurality of worlds in the debates over heliocentrism, its impact and application in the context of deism and social and political freethought, its literary and artistic depictions and use as a tool of satire and social commentary, its influence on natural philosophy, its decline and the subsequent rise of alien conspiracists and their critics, and how and why conceptions of the extraplanetary other took a dark and sinister turn toward the early-to-mid twentieth century.

-Equivalent Course(s): KNOW 21409, HIST 24917, ECEV 31409
+Equivalent Course(s): HIST 24917, KNOW 21409, ECEV 31409

 HIPS 21410.
 Politics of Technoscience in Africa.
 100 Units.